-What is a Christian to do when faced with disappointment, disaster, and despair?
-Scripture teaches us that “all things work together for good to them that love God, to them who are the called according to his purpose” (Romans 8:28).
+What is a Christian to do when faced with disappointment, disaster, or despair?
+Scripture teaches us that “we know all things work together for good to them that love God, to them who are the called according to his purpose” (Romans 8:28).
 Yet when we encounter difficulties, we often wonder, Why?
-Searching for answers and learning to view “bad things” as “good things in disguise” are disciplines that God wants His children to develop as they mature spiritually.
-(See I Corinthians 2:14 and Romans 8:1–17.)
+Searching for answers and learning to view “bad things” as avenues to “good things” are disciplines that God wants His children to develop as they mature spiritually.
+(See I Corinthians 2:14 and Romans 8:16–17.)

 God begins the supernatural work of transforming you, His child, into the image of His Son, Jesus Christ, Who was and is perfect.
 (See Romans 8:29.)
-As you mature in your faith, God uses tests and trials to develop your character and ministry.
-By responding to trials in the grace of God, you will experience the power of God’s Spirit, which will be manifested in your life through the fruit of the Spirit: love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, and self-control.
+As you mature in your faith, God uses the tests and trials you face to develop your character and ministry.
+By responding to trials with God’s grace, you will experience the power of God’s Spirit, which will be manifested in your life through the fruit of the Spirit: love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, and temperance [self-control].
 (See Galatians 5:22–23.)

-Below are brief descriptions of eight types of tests that every Christian will likely face:
+Below are brief descriptions of eight types of trying situations that every Christian will likely face at some point:

 - Fiery trials: intense encounters or struggles; bursts of anger, grief, or lust